Hart House (University of Toronto): History

+First Commonwealth Conference

+The first unofficial Commonwealth conference was held at Hart House from the 11-21 September 1933 (The Commonwealth Relations Conference) organised by the Canadian Institute of International Affairs and the UK Royal Institute of International Affairs (Chatham House) at the invitation of one of the delegates Vincent Massey.
+Chaired by former Canadian Prime Minister Sir Robert Borden with Arnold Toynbee as Recorder.
+All the then Commonwealth nations were present with 77 international delegates.
+There were seven Commonwealth countries at the time: Canada, Britain, Australia, New Zealand, Newfoundland (later to become a province of Canada), South Africa and the Irish Free State.
+There is a photograph of the delegates in the Debating Chamber of the building.
+These conferences then occurred irregularly around the Commonwealth in succeeding years until the official Commonwealth Heads of Government Meetings began.

 Architecture

 Hart House is large in comparison to the buildings surrounding it such as Wycliffe College and the Stewart Observatory.
 In keeping with the Gothic form, the building is presented as larger in height than in width, which gives an even greater sense of grandeur to those standing at its base.
 From the exterior, a repetition of large windows can be seen along the northern and southern sides, matched with stout exterior protrusions accentuating the end of one section of the building and the beginning of another.
 The contours of the building are jagged, emphasizing the Gothic form and giving Hart House the profile of an academic institution of that time period.

 A variety of intimate details can also be found in the interior.
 Below grade, backstage, at the rear wall of the theatre, there are scars formed by service ammunition, giving the building a sense of character.
 There are also elements forged into the walls of the building, like the first occupants of the house, who are remembered on the south façade, as well as carvings over the bay windows of the map room which depict the principal units that were stationed there during the war.
 The Great Hall holds another souvenir, inconsistent with the Gothic setting: one of the stone corbels has been carved to represent an officer cadet of 1916 in uniform, carrying his field pack and rifle.

 Hart House is an example of Gothic Revival architecture as it is asymmetrical with pointed arches and windows, extensive ornamentation, steeply pitched roofs and a tall tower.
 It is also a late collegiate Gothic building because of its late erection date, 1919.
 The building consists of four wings around a quadrangle with a four-peaked tower extended from the south west corner.
 Although Hart House appears to be of masonry construction, it is actually structural steel and precast concrete with grey sandstone cladding.
 The roofs are barrel vaulted wood beams.
 Wood and stone are the main materials used in this building.